EAGrahamJr/pi-kube/README.md

 # Quick Setup Instructions
 ## Initial Image
-1. Use the Debian Lite image and burn to disk per usual
-   - I've had problems with the 09/07/2017 Raspian Lite image - YMMV
+This install used the Debian Lite 2017-08-16 "stretch" image.
+I've had problems with the 09/07/2017 Raspian Lite image - YMMV.

-1. Mount the FAT partition and make the `ssh` file (enables `ssh` on first boot)
+There are a lot of comprehensive (and redundant) tutorials on how to set up Raspberry Pi systems, so it won't be re-hashed here again, too.
+But just for the record, the node names are:
+- huginn
+- muninn
+- psyche
-   - ```bash
+- ringo
-     mount /dev/sde1 /mnt
-     touch /mnt/ssh
-     umount /mnt
-     ```
-1. Do the usual boot and `raspi-config` (should be able to use `mDNS` name `raspberrypi.local`)

 ## Modify and Install
 1. Turn off swap